New WordPress site

 WordPress technical details

-→ Apache module and PHP 8.2 version (native) will be selected for the site.
+→ The Apache module handler and PHP 8.1 will be selected for the user's site.

 WP CLI